 Target Heart Rate Calculator

 Calculator your target and resting heart rate, tools to determine workout intensity and estimate maximum heart rate numbers.

 Recommended Target Heart Rates

 Calculate your optimal target heart rate zones for performing exercise or cardiovascular activity.
-From max to resting, determine what heart rate is ideal for you by entering your details into the target heart rate calculator below.
+From max to resting, determine what heart rate is ideal for you by entering your details into the calculator for target heart rate below.

 Target Heart Rate 1, Optimal for General Health

 A great deal of research indicates that being active at 50 to 60 percent of your maximum heart rate, consistently and for a total of 30 minutes on most days, reduces the risk of developing many chronic diseases.
 Low intensity exercises like walking, gardening, household chores or easy cycling will achieve this.
 If someone does not need to lose body fat and they are not training for a sporting event, this may be all they need to do to stay healthy.

 Target Heart Rate 2, Ideal for Weight Management